sckott/rforcats/index.md

 ##
 ##
 ##  -----
-##  The domestic cat is the only species able to hold its tail vertically while walking.
-You can also learn about your cat's present state of mind by observing the posture of his tail.
+##  The average lifespan of an outdoor-only cat is about 3 to 5 years while an indoor-only cat can live 16 years or much longer.
 ##  ------
 ##     \
 ##      \